openforcefield/standards/docs/enhancement-proposals/off-ep-0002.md

 accuracy and/or speed of simulations.
 The SMIRNOFF specification currently has an option that encodes this: `long_range_dispersion`, with a default value of `"isotropic"`.
 There are no other supported values and no way to bypass adding this correction.
 While potentially dubious for use in scientific applications, users may wish to not include this correction.
+This would also make it easier to validate implementations of SMIRNOFF-style force fields by making the vdW interactions simpler to compute, since the long-range dispersion correction adds complexity not included in conventional 12-6 Lennard-Jones potential implied by `potential="Lennard-Jones-12-6"`.

 This OFF-EP adds `none` to the list of allowed values for the `long_range_dispersion` tag in the `<vdW>` section.
 This option communicates that there should be no correction term added to the vdW interactions